vyimSMU/NewProject/CaseStudy.md

 ##   Uppermiddleincome 11  8 11 13  2
 ```

-*There are 17 countries that are Lower middle income but among the 38 nations with highest GDP (in first quantity above)*
+*There are 17 countries that are Lower middle income but among the 38 nations with highest GDP (in first quantile above)*

 ## Summary